Dereje-boy/Dereje-boy/README.md

-👋 Hi, I’m @Dereje-boy, formallt Dereje Gezahegn
+👋 Hi, I’m @Dereje-boy, formally Dereje Gezahegn
 - 👀 I’m interested in ... software development especially backend and database-related topics additionally frontend, just to be a full stack developer, as it is full 😂
 - 🌱 I’m currently learning information technology generally, specifically: nodejs, express, Java, Spring Boot Framework, react, and database technologies based on the requirements
 - 💞️ I’m looking to collaborate on ... spring boot projects, web app development (node), mobile application development(android with Java), and database-related projects, do you have any related projects? just reach out...